 Dr. Mahmood Fayazi is an Associate Professor at the Institute for Disaster Management and Reconstruction (IDMR) at Sichuan University and the Hong Kong Polytechnic University.
 At the same time, he is an invited professor at the School of Architecture, Université de Montréal.
 Drawing on discourses of resilience, vulnerability, and climate change adaptation, his research focuses on explaining why and how environment disturbances and climate change pressures impact human settlements.
 Currently, he leads some research initiatives focusing on the impacts of reconstruction projects on rural communities after the 2008 Wenchuan Earthquake in China.
 Also, in close collaboration with several scholars in Canada, he investigates causal factors of vulnerability and the impacts of post-flood interventions on households, neighborhoods, and cities in Quebec, Canada.
 Dr. Fayazi has published a book, several scholarly articles, and presented his research findings at many international conferences around the globe.

 The Institute for Disaster Management and Reconstruction (IDMR) at Sichuan University and Polytechnic University, Hong Kong Chengdu City, Sichuan, China, and Université de Montréal, Canada

-Liliane Hobeica is an architect-urbanist who worked with mainstream building projects, before turning her attention to the city and urban-sustainability issues and concentrating her research and practice on slum-upgrading processes.
-Her research activities have been following a broad disciplinary approach.
+Liliane Hobeica is an architect-urbanist whose research activities have been following a broad disciplinary approach.
 After three master degrees, in urbanism, human ecology, and risk sciences, she concluded in 2018 a PhD in risk sciences, in which she explored the potentials of spatial design as a flood-adaptation tool within urban-riverfront interventions.
 She is currently interested in the social dimensions of flood adaptation, community-based resilient design, and risk mainstreaming in architectural practices.